isabella232/Unity-Simulation-Docs/doc/testing.md

 ```

-One important thing to note is the path on last line.
-This is the file where all logging by the executing sim is stored.
+All the logging by the executing sim is stored in this file.

 ```
 /root/.config/unity3d/Unity Technologies/Roll-a-ball/Player.log
 ```
 Let's read the contents of that file by running:
 ```
 cat /root/.config/unity3d/Unity\ Technologies/Roll-a-ball/Player.log